-Nodules in or on the thyroid gland are fairly common.
-The estimated lifetime risk for developing thyroid nodules is 5% to 10%; however, newer, highresolution ultrasound has revealed thyroid nodules in 19% to 68% of randomly selected individuals in one study, suggesting a higher rate of detectable nodules due to newer diagnostic methods [7; 40].
-Nodules are 10 times more common in older adults than in young people and are more common in women than men [40].
-The majority of nodules will turn out to be benign, with only 7% to 15% being malignant nodules; even malignant cases are curable 95% of the time [7; 40].
+Nodules in or on the thyroid gland are fairly common and are 10 times more common in older adults than in young people and are more common in women than men.
+The estimated lifetime risk for developing thyroid nodules is 5% to 10%, and the majority of nodules will turn out to be benign, with only 7% to 15% being malignant nodules; even malignant cases are curable 95% of the time [7; 31].

 Most nodules are initially found when the neck is palpated during a routine physical examination.
 Individuals may also notice a vague sensation of pressure in the neck or discomfort when swallowing.
+It is important to note that during physical exams, thyroid nodules are only palpable in about 5% of women and 1% of men, but a newer diagnostic method using high-resolution ultrasound can detect nodules in 19% to 68% of individuals [31]

 Some nodules are simply an overgrowth of normal thyroid tissue.
 Other causes include inflammation (as with thyroiditis), fluid-filled cysts, or benign or cancerous tumors.
-Nodules are generally classified as [33; 40]:
+Nodules are generally classified as [24; 31]:

-- Colloid nodule: a benign overgrowth of normal thyroid tissue - Follicular adenoma: a benign nodule similar in appearance to follicular cancer - Thyroid cyst: usually benign if all fluid filled, but can be cancerous if complex or mixed with solid components - Inflammatory nodule: develops as the result of chronic inflammation and can cause severe pain - Thyroid cancer - Multinodular goiter
+- Colloid nodule: a benign overgrowth of normal thyroid tissue - Follicular adenoma: a benign nodule similar in appearance to follicular cancer

+- Thyroid cyst: usually benign if all fluid filled, but can be cancerous if complex or mixed with solid components - Inflammatory nodule: develops as the result of chronic inflammation and can cause severe pain - Thyroid cancer - Multinodular goiter

 While imaging studies are no longer routinely used as part of the initial diagnostic evaluation of solitary thyroid nodules, nuclear imaging can be used to describe thyroid nodules as "hot" or "cold."
 Hot nodules are functional and produce thyroid hormone; they are almost never cancerous.
 A cold nodule is nonfunctional or inactive, producing little or no thyroid hormone.
-These nodules are malignant in approximately 5% to 8% of patients [40].
+These nodules are malignant in approximately 5% to 8% of patients [31].
 Ultrasound is highly sensitive in determining the size and number of thyroid nodules; however, it cannot reliably be used alone to distinguish between a benign and a malignant nodule.
-It may be helpful in some cases when it is used to guide fine-needle aspiration biopsy [40].
+It may be helpful in some cases when it is used to guide fine-needle aspiration biopsy [31].